bobaekang/icjia-r-workshop/slides/module4_slides2.md

 ggiraph
 ========================================================
 > "ggiraph is an htmlwidget and a ggplot2 extension.
-It allows ggplot graphics to be animated."<br>- Gohel, D. (package author)
+It allows ggplot graphics to be animated."<br>- Gohel, D. (package author/creator)

 `ggiraph` offers interactive `geom`s to be used for a `ggplot2` plot and renders the plot with interactive `geom`s as an interactive visualization.